plone/plone.recipe.codeanalysis/README.rst

     Note that you'll typically install the gem ``scss_lint`` (with underscore) to get a bin file ``scss-lint`` (with a dash).

-**csslint-bin**
-    Set the path to a custom version of SCSS Lint.

-    If you have CSS Lint installed in your system and path, you have nothing to do.
-To install CSS Lint with Buildout, add the following section to your buildout and set csslint-bin to
+    If you have SCSS Lint installed in your system and path, you have nothing to do.
+To install SCSS Lint with Buildout, add the following section to your buildout and set scsslint-bin to
-    ``{buildout:bin-directory}/csslint``:
+    ``{buildout:bin-directory}/scss-lint``:

 .. code-block:: ini